truecharts/public/charts/enterprise/clusterissuer/docs/how-to.md

 ## Cloudflare DNS-Provider

 You can setup multiple domains with a single `clusterissuer` app, all you have to do is either add the global API key (**not recommended**) or `Add` multiple `ACME Issuer` entries for each domain and create an API token for each at [Cloudflare API Tokens](https://dash.cloudflare.com/profile/api-tokens).
+The recommended settings for creating `API Tokens` for use with `clusterissuer` can be found on the upstream [Cert-Manager](https://cert-manager.io/) documentation for [Cloudflare](https://cert-manager.io/docs/configuration/acme/dns01/cloudflare/).

 - Give the certificate a name (eg domain or "maincert", etc).
 - Select the correct provider, for example `Cloudflare`.